 The average power, or active power, or the real part of the complex power.

-The ratio of the magnetomotive force to the magnetic flux through any cross-section of the magnetic circuit.
+It is the ratio of the magnetomotive force (MF) to the magnetic flux in a magnetic circuit.

 The component of the power delivered by a synchronous generator representing the effects of generator saliency.

 The action of a relay as it makes designated responses to decreases in the input.

 The maximum value of an input quantity reached by progressive decreases that will permit the relay to reach the state of complete reset from the pickup.